bbenchoff/bbenchoff.github.io/pages/Milipixel.md

 ### Memory, Resources, and Debugging

-///Something about memory, and resources

 Despite a lot of work, I was still getting an error during the SSL handshake.
 The only way I had to debug this was MbedTLS' built-in debugging capability.
 This usually writes to the console with `printf` statements... but the classic Mac doesn't have a console.
 Or `printf`, really.
 So I implemented my own.
-This reqired rewriting the debug code, then modifying all the calls to the debug code totalling about 600 statements spread throughout the library.
+This reqired rewriting the debug code, then modifying all the calls to the debug code totalling about a thousand statements spread throughout the library.
 This was tedious.

+The basic structure of my prototype app dumped all of the debug info to a text box, specifically a TETextBox, as it is called in the Macintosh Toolbox.
+A TETextBox can hold somewhere around 32000 characters, after which things stop working as intended.
+This was fixed by also writing debug information to a file.
+This allowed for a complete capture of _everything_ related to the SSL handshake and I was quickly able to debug the program.

 ## Image Processing